 "Does he come here to Massachusetts?"

 "I don't think so.
-I believe he only visits children in the Pennsylvania German areas around Lancaster."
+I believe he only visits children in the Pennsylvania German communities around Lancaster."

 "Does he wear those black clothes without zippers and the flat black hats that the men who ride in horse and buggies wear?"

-"Does he slide down the chimney like Santa?"
+"Does he slide down people's chimneys like Santa?"

-"I just wouldn't open the door if I saw him," Conner cried.
+"I just wouldn't open the door if I saw him standing there," Conner cried with childlike reasoning, fully accepting his father's legend as truth.
 "I'd leave old what's-his-name outside in the cold.
 Just like when those witness people come to the door, and Mommy tells me, 'Don't answer it.
 They'll get tired of waiting and go away.'"

 Kelly suppressed a smile.
 His son's logic never failed to amuse him.

-"But you're a very good little boy.
+"But you would have nothing to fear; you're a very good little boy.
 Belsnickel would surely reward you with treats, not punish you with his switch."

 Conner yawned.
-It was getting late, and his eyes were heavy.
+He'd had a fun but exhausting day.
+Now it was getting late, and his eyes were growing heavy.

-"Enough about Belsnickel," his father announced.
-"You've got to get to sleep.
+"I think you've heard enough about Belsnickel for one evening," his father announced and kissed his son on the forehead.
+"You've got to get some sleep.
 You have school tomorrow."

 * * *

 The countdown to Christmas was drawing to an end.
 Most of the doors on Conner's advent calendar had been opened.
-Thankfully, there were no more questions concerning the existence of Santa Claus.
-In fact, there was a new player in Conner's roster of imaginary heroes: Belsnickel had joined the ranks of Kris Kringle, his elves, Father Time and Jack Frost.
+Thankfully, there had been no more questions concerning the existence of Santa Claus.
+In fact, there was a new player in Conner's roster of imaginary heroes: Belsnickel had joined the ranks of Kris Kringle, his elves, Rudolph, Father Time and Jack Frost.

 On the evening of December 20, just four days before Santa was due to arrive, the Galloways had to attend Stacy's employer's annual Christmas party.
 Accordingly, Stacy had asked Mrs. Krauss, the next door neighbor, to baby-sit Conner while they were gone.

-The six-year-old had fun helping Mrs. Krauss roll out the dough with a rolling pin, cut out tree shapes with cookie cutters and decorate the unbaked cookies with colored sugars and candy sprinkles.
-But after the cookie trays went into the oven, Conner lost interest and grew bored.
+The seven-year-old had fun helping Mrs. Krauss roll out the dough with a rolling pin, cut out trees, snowmen, Christmas bells and gingerbread men with cookie cutters and decorate the unbaked cookies with colored sugars and candy sprinkles.
+But after the baking trays went into the oven, Conner lost interest and grew bored.

-"Once they're baked and have a chance to cool off, we can have milk and cookies," Mrs. Krauss promised.
-"Until then, why don't you go into the living room and watch TV?
-There must be a Christmas program on one of the stations."
+"Once the cookies are baked and have had a chance to cool off, we can have some milk and cookies," Mrs. Krauss promised him.
+"Until then, why don't you go into the living room and watch television?
+There must be a Christmas program on one of the channels."

 * * *